Elisabeth Sladen: After Doctor Who (1977–2005)

-She stayed on Doctor Who for three-and-a-half seasons, alongside Pertwee as the Third Doctor and Tom Baker as the Fourth.
 She returned to the character of Sarah Jane Smith on several later occasions.
 In 1981, new Doctor Who producer John Nathan-Turner asked her to return to the series to ease the transition between Tom Baker and new Doctor Peter Davison.
 She declined but accepted his second offer of a pilot for a spin-off series called K-9 and Company, co-starring K-9, the robot dog from Doctor Who.
 Although it won viewing figures of 8.4 million and a positive reception from BBC executives, the pilot was not picked up for a series due to "logistics and changes in BBC management".
-Sladen's next appearance in the role was in the 20th anniversary special "The Five Doctors" (1983).